OpenFn/docs/blog/2023-02-27-open-human.md

 Six months ago, I joined OpenFn, intrigued by the mission to automate workflows in critical, but often neglected, humanitarian processes.
-For personal reasons, I didn’t really plan on being here long - but I thought I could help for a while.
+For personal reasons, I didn’t really plan on being here long - but I thought I could help out for a while.

 "Hey," says CEO Taylor Downs, one winter’s morning.
-"Do you want to come with us to Cape Town?"
+"Do you want to come to Cape Town with us?"

 ![Bo-Kaap](/img/bo-kaap.webp)